 The Clough Colloquium was established through the generosity of Charles I. Clough ’64 and Gloria L. Clough, MDiv’90, MS’96.
-Chuck’s vision for the Colloquium was to introduce members of the BC Community to persons of high ethical standards who had become leaders in their respective fields.
-Through these speaking programs students, parents, alumni, faculty, and staff would be exposed to first-hand knowledge of what it means to truly lead.
-Our goal is to offer these opportunities twice yearly, pulling leaders from all fields and backgrounds at both the national and international levels.
+Offered twice a year, the colloquia feature leaders from all fields and backgrounds at both the national and international levels who share lessons and insights from their personal and professional journeys.
 Prominent Clough Colloquium guests have included Gov. Jon Huntsman; Julia Gillard, former Prime Minister of Australia; and Dr. Shirin Ebadi, Nobel Peace Prize-winning Iranian activist and lawyer.

 United States National Security Advisor (2013-2017)

 4:00 PM | The Heights Room (Corcoran Commons)

 Ambassador Susan E. Rice is currently Distinguished Visiting Research Fellow at the School of International Service, American University, and a Non-Resident Senior Fellow at the Belfer Center for Science and International Affairs at Harvard’s Kennedy School of Government.
 She is also a Contributing Opinion Writer for the New York Times.